-Starting on Earth Day, April 22, 2013, customers need to bring shopping bags from home or purchase a paper or reusable bag from retail stores and other places of business in Mountain View.
+Since Earth Day, April 22, 2013, customers must bring shopping bags from home or purchase a paper or reusable bag from retail stores and other places of business in Mountain View.
 The City's ordinance preempts the State law adopted in 2015 and upheld by voters in 2016, but the provisions are similar.

 The minimum charge for a reusable or recycled-content paper bags remains at ten cents ($0.10) per bag effective January 1, 2015.
 The amended ordinance was adopted by Mountain View City Council in September 2014 to eliminate an increase to $.25 per bag because the current $.10 bag charge has been sufficient to motivate shoppers to use reusable bags.
-In addition, a similar State law affecting all communities was signed by the Governor which begins on July 1, 2015.
-The amended ordinance concerns only the amount of the bag charge.
 For the full ordinance, click here.

 The Reusable Bag Ordinance was approved by City Council after considering an Environmental Impact Report in which Mountain View joined 24 other cities to study the effects of single-use plastic bags on the environment.
 The intent of the ordinance is to prevent harm to marine life, damage to stormwater utility systems, reduce litter and waste, and conserve natural resources.
 The Ordinance also supports the City to meet requirements to reduce plastic bags found in waterways under the Municipal Stormwater Permit issued by the Regional Water Quality Control Board.